Homemade Vanilla Ice Cream recipe

 Another bonus is that it is the perfect base for other variations.
 Our favorite is banana.
 Simply mash up 3 bananas and mix it into the custard before churning.
 Other options include cooked berries, chopped candy bars, or swirls of caramel or chocolate.

 Once you have mastered vanilla, you can create pretty much any flavor combination you dream up.
-In the coming weeks, I’ll share my favorite chocolate and no-dairy ice cream recipes.
-Stay tuned and start churning!
+Check out my favorite chocolate ice cream recipe and start churning!

 Vanilla Ice Cream